Coronavirus (COVID-19) Information and Resources – Updated 8.3.2020

 Loans are borrowed money that must be repaid with interest.

 - Repayment: Begins six months after the student stops attending school at least half-time.
 Loans are low interest and offer fixed rates so the interest does not fluctuate.
+See options for repayment plans or deferment.

 - Federal Stafford Subsidized Loans: Based on need.
 The government pays the interest while the student is enrolled in school at least half-time (6 or more credits).